-Note 8 - Convertible Note and Stockholders Equity:
+Note 7 - Convertible Note and Stockholders Equity:

 On August 1, 2007 and August 29, 2007, the Company entered into binding Securities Purchase Agreements with YA Global Investments L.P. ("YA Global") and Stanford Venture Capital Holdings, Inc. ("Stanford"), respectively, to sell to each of YA Global and Stanford up to \$5,000,000 of secured convertible notes and accompanying warrants for an aggregate gross proceeds of \$10,000,000.
 The convertible notes convert into the Company's common stock at a fixed price of \$0.90 per share subject to certain adjustments (the "Fixed Conversion Price"), for a period of two years immediately following the signing date, provided that the Company has achieved the following milestones by January 31, 2008: (i) successful completion of animal studies, other than toxicology studies, necessary for the advancement of Factor 5A1 in human clinical trials, (ii) the engagement of a contract research organization for human clinical studies of Factor 5A1, and (iii) the signing of at least one (1) corporate partnership or license agreement after August 1, 2007 with an agricultural company utilizing the Company's proprietary platform.
 As of January 31, 2008, the Company has completed all of the three required milestones.
 After the second anniversary of the signing date, the convertible notes may convert into shares of the Company's common stock at the lower of the fixed conversion price or 80% of the lowest daily volume-weighted average price (the "VWAP"), of the common stock during the five trading days prior to the conversion date.
 The maturity date of each of the convertible notes for YA Global and Stanford is December 30, 2010 and December 31, 2010, respectively.
-Currently, at the fixed conversion price, the number of shares of common stock issuable upon conversion of the convertible notes outstanding and to be issued and exercise of warrants outstanding and to be issued represents, in the aggregate, 24,994,445 shares, plus an estimated additional 2,000,000 shares for the payment of interest in stock under the convertible notes.
+Currently, at the fixed conversion price, the number of shares of common stock issuable upon conversion of the \$7,000,000 of convertible notes outstanding and shares of common stock to be issued upon exercise of the warrants outstanding at March 31, 2008 represents, in the aggregate, 18,327,777 shares, plus an estimated additional 1,400,000 shares for the payment of interest in st